By Paul d'Anjou, Twitch growth expert

 3 simple methods:

-- UTM in the Twitch link via post-stream auto-clip with parameter source=tiktok
+- UTM in your Twitch link via post-stream auto-clip with parameter source=tiktok.

 FAQ